Swimming at the 2016 Summer Olympics: Qualification

-FINA By-Law BL 9.3.6.4 (swimming) and BL 9.3.7.5.3 (open water) laid out the qualification procedures for the "Swimming" competition at the Olympics.
+FINA By-Law BL 9.3.6.4 laid out the qualification procedures for the "Swimming" competition at the Olympics.
 Each country is allowed to enter up to two swimmers per individual event (provided they qualify), and one entry per relay; and a country may not have more than 26 males and 26 females (52 total) on its team.

-Swimming – individual events
+Individual events

 On January 15, 2015, FINA posted the qualifying times for individual events for the 2016 Summer Olympics.
 The time standards consisted of two types: an "Olympic Qualifying Time" (OQT) and an "Olympic Selection time" (OST).
 Each country was able to enter up to two swimmers per event, provided both swimmers met the (faster) qualifying time.
 A country was able to enter one swimmer per event that met the invitation standard.
 Any swimmer who met the "qualifying" time was entered in the event for the Games; a swimmer meeting the "invitation" standard was eligible for entry, and their entry was allotted/filled in by ranking.

 If a country had had no swimmers who meet either qualifying standard, it may have entered one male and one female.
 A country that did not receive an allocation spot but had at least one swimmer who met a qualifying standard might have enter the swimmer with the highest ranking.

-Swimming – relay events
+Relay events

 Each relay event features 16 teams, composed of: